khushmitak/BakeryPal/README.md

 BakeryPal is an online bakery ordering and management application.

- - Users can search for items, purchase bakery items, and rate items that they previously purchased.
+ - Users can search for bakery items, add reviews for the bakery, and view a list of previous reviews.
- - Admins can add new items, delete items, view available items list and item counts,
+ - Admins can add new items, remove items, and edit items.